-Once we’ve sung a song or two, we let each of the teachers and kids come up and say their name into the microphone.
+Once you sing a song or two, let each of the teachers and kids come up and say their name into the microphone.
 This ensures everyone knows how to get up to the microphone and back to their seats.

 And that’s it!
-We head back to the primary room!
-This takes less than 20 minutes!
-And we all have a general idea of the logistics of the primary program.
+Head back to the Primary room when you finish!
+This takes less than 20 minutes if you need!
+And you now have a general overview of the logistics of the Primary program.

 But wait!
 I know what you’re thinking … we still have at least 30 minutes we need to fill!
 Never fear!
-We continue to prep for the program from the primary room after a quick opening exercises.
+Continue to prep for the program from the Primary room.

-We start by coloring sacrament meeting program covers!
+Fill this time by coloring sacrament meeting bulletin covers!
 This activity comes in REAL handy right about now!
-Check out details about my program covers HERE.
+Check out details about program covers HERE.

-Our primary has about 25 kids so they will each be coloring 2-3 programs.
+Our Primary has about 25 kids so they need to color 2-3 bulletins.
 And if they all don’t get colored, no biggie!

 The program is all printed inside and out, ready to be colored then distributed come program day.
 And while the kids are busy coloring, play your program songs using the Gospel for Kids App on a phone and speaker.